What makes a city a leader in sustainability, and among the greenest cities in the world?

 The Global Fight Against Climate Change; NDCs and Net Zero Targets Worldwide

-Creating a sustainable city involves creating environmentally-focused measures, such as renewable energy and energy efficiency mandates; and the successful implementation of clean energy technologies.
-Public policies which support expanded investments in environmental conservation, green spaces/ urban forestry, sustainable mass transit, as well as energy efficient infrastructure for clean mass transit and green buildings; are also hallmarks of a sustainable city.
+Public policies that support expanded investments in environmental conservation, green spaces/ urban forestry, sustainable mass transit, as well as energy-efficient infrastructure for clean mass transit and green buildings; are also hallmarks of a sustainable city.

 These sustainable measures can be successfully implemented (over the next 2 decades), and then the global focus must shift to deep decarbonization of all fossil fuel-intensive sectors of the global economy; on the path to global net zero emissions by 2050.
-After a shift to net zero emissions has seen substantial progress over the next decade in terms of energy generation, transportation, and buildings; the focus must shift to the hardest to decarbonize sectors.

 Net zero by 2050 is needed to keep global warming well under 2°C by the end of the century.
-In order to stay below 2°C, there needs to be carbon neutrality on a worldwide level in every sector.
+In order to stay below 2°C, there needs to be carbon neutrality on a global level in every sector.
 That can be accomplished with zero and low carbon emissions technologies and electrification for energy generation, transportation, and buildings.

-There also needs to be progress made on the hard-to-decarbonize sectors (industry/ manufacturing {steel, concrete, petrochemicals, etc...}, agriculture {land-use as well as food & water production}, and shipping/ long-haul trucking/aviation).
-In addition to successfully accomplishing decarbonization, there needs to be a global effort to sequester carbon from the atmosphere (through planting trees, carbon capture) in order for net zero goals to be realized.
+In addition to successfully accomplishing decarbonization, there needs to be a global effort to sequester carbon from the atmosphere (through planting trees, and carbon capture) in order for net zero goals to be realized.

 To make global climate sustainable, even after decarbonization is achieved, there must be substantial investment in carbon sequestration/ carbon removal technologies and measures (stop deforestation, reforestation, sustainable agriculture, carbon farming, carbon capture, reduction of waste/ waste management, using waste to create energy as with biomass and anaerobic digestion).

-Electrification and optimal energy efficiency technologies for transportation and buildings; using renewable energy generated from the most sustainable energy sources, are also ideal solutions.
+Electrification and optimal energy efficiency technologies for transportation and buildings; using renewable energy generated from the most sustainable energy sources, are ideal solutions.
 However, in practical measures, most cities in the world can not and/ or do not implement only these ideal sustainable solutions.

 In order to get to net zero GHGs globally, public policy worldwide must prioritize solutions that every city worldwide can invest in.
 Research and development of potential future clean energy technologies is also important.
 In addition to carbon capture (carbon capture & storage - CCS), promising future clean energy technologies include hydrogen and advanced nuclear.

-Readily available sustainable solutions include carbon net neutral and low carbon energy generation sources such as solar, wind, hydroelectricity, and biomass.
-In the future, a low carbon solution will be natural gas combined-cycle gas turbines (CCGT) with CCS.
+Readily available sustainable solutions include carbon net neutral and low-carbon energy generation sources such as solar, wind, hydroelectricity, and biomass.
+In the future, a low-carbon solution will be natural gas combined-cycle gas turbines (CCGT) with CCS.

 Other important clean energy investment priorities include advanced batteries, other energy storage solutions, and electric vehicles.

 Serious climate policy for some cities must also consider investment in zero carbon emission or low carbon energy generation such as advanced nuclear power and CCGT + CCS, to augment renewable energy; when clean and renewable energy sources aren't available to provide constant energy generation.
-Thus, clean energy and sustainable pathways for cities potentially involve a variety of solutions.
-Where expedient and feasible, the green cities listed here have made progress on some or most of these sustainable energy pathways.

 Try the following links to some of Green City Times' most-read articles: